 Left to right –

-It a privilege to be able to work a on battle of Britain Hurricane and be part of the team.
+It a privilege to be able to work on the battle of Britain Hurricane and be part of the team.

 In 1995 started working for Hawker Restorations, where I have worked on 9 of the flying Hurricanes in the air today and various other warbirds.
 My skill set is very varied, form milling, turning, to structure assembly and building, sheet metal work and a CAA approved welding license.